 Also remember to always dispose of environmentally hazardous waste, such as batteries and oil, in an environmentally safe manner.
 Consult a workshop in the event of uncertainty about how this type of waste should be discarded - an authorised Volvo workshop is recommended.

 Following this advice can save money, the planet's resources are saved, and the car's durability is extended.
-For more information and further advice see Eco guide , Driving economically and Fuel consumption.
+For more information and further advice see Eco guide, Economical driving and Fuel consumption.

 Efficient emission control